 Recognizing this, more and more business intelligence (BI) solutions are emerging that collect all varieties of data, reach across numerous departments, and serve a multitude of purposes.
 For reasons of practicality and efficiency, it is best for all of these solutions to be tied into a single BI tool to deliver the most accurate, complete, and broad picture of the performance of the business.
 But, once obtained, what tools will give decision-makers the best insights, conclusions, and results to steer with?
 What should a business do to reap the greatest value from the masses of data they’re collecting?

-Data analytics has proven its worth time and again by helping businesses examine structured and unstructured datasets and extract useful information so key stakeholders can make more-informed, more effective decisions.
+Data analytics has proven its worth time and again by helping businesses examine structured and unstructured datasets and extract useful information so key stakeholders can make more-informed and more effective decisions.
 Analytics can be prescriptive, predictive, diagnostic, and/or descriptive to produce insights, observe trends, compare metrics, and more.

 But it can only do so much.
 Endless columns and rows of alphanumeric data can be difficult to digest at scale.
 Depending upon the level of detail that stakeholders need to draw actionable conclusions, as well as the need to interact with or drill-down into the data, traditional data analytics might not be sufficient for businesses to excel in today’s competitive marketplace.
 Additional tools are needed to help extract more timely, more nuanced, and more interactive insights than data analysis alone can provide.

 The reason data analytics is limited might be simple enough.
 Data analytics helps businesses understand the data they have collected.
 More precisely, it helps them become cognizant of the performance metrics within the collected data that are most impactful to the business.
 And it can provide a clearer picture of the business conditions that are of greatest concern to decision-makers.